-The first appearance for a person charged with a criminal A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). is always in the Magistrates’ Court.
-Many cases are actually dealt with by the Magistrates’ Court, but others must go to the County Court or Supreme Court for final The time and place at which a court or tribunal hears the parties argue their case and makes a decision. (see Chapter 1.2: An introduction to the courts).
+The first appearance for a person charged with a criminal offence is always in the Magistrates’ Court.
+Many cases are actually dealt with by the Magistrates’ Court, but others must go to the County Court or Supreme Court for final hearing (see Chapter 1.2: An introduction to the courts).

 Court hearings and COVID-19

 Due to the COVID-19 pandemic, the Magistrates’ Court has introduced an online court to hear certain cases.